Arthur W. Toga: Professional career

-In 1987, Toga began an associate professorship at the University of California, Los Angeles.
-During his time at UCLA, Toga was the assistant chairman for research affairs for the Department of Neurology, the director of LONI and the co-director of the Division of Brain Mapping within UCLA’s Neuropsychiatric Institute.
-Toga was promoted to professor in 1993 and university professor in 2009.
-He also received the honor of distinguished professor within the Department of Neurology in 2009.
-Toga served as the assistant dean for the David Geffen School of Medicine between 2008 and 2013 as well as the vice chair in the Department of Neurology.
+In 1987, Toga became an associate professor at UCLA.
+During his time at UCLA, Toga was the assistant chairman for research affairs for the Department of Neurology, director of LONI, and co-director of the Division of Brain Mapping within UCLA’s Neuropsychiatric Institute.

+Toga was promoted to full professor in 1993 and university professor in 2009.
+He also received the honor of Distinguished Professor within the Department of Neurology in 2009.
+Toga served as the assistant dean for the David Geffen School of Medicine between 2008 and 2013, and as the vice chair in the Department of Neurology.
 He was also the David Geffen Chair in Informatics from 2010 to 2013 and the assistant vice provost of informatics from 2010 to 2012.

 In 2013, Toga moved to the University of Southern California, where he was named director of LONI and the USC Mark and Mary Stevens Neuroimaging and Informatics Institute.
-He is also a provost professor in the Keck School of Medicine of USC Departments of Ophthalmology, Neurology, Psychiatry and the Behavioral Sciences, Radiology and Engineering.
+At the Keck School of Medicine of USC he is also Provost Professor of Ophthalmology, Neurology, Psychiatry, Radiology and Biomedical Engineering.
 In 2016, he was named the Ghada Irani Chair in Neuroscience.

+Research contributions

+Toga's research has focused on neuroimaging, informatics, and brain mapping.
+He has developed imaging techniques and large-scale, three-dimensional brain atlases to study Alzheimer's disease, Parkinson’s disease, and other neurological disorders.
+He has participated in federally-funded research projects including the Alzheimer's Disease Neuroimaging Initiative (ADNI), the National Institutes of Health BRAIN Initiative, the Human Connectome Project, the Parkinson’s Progression Markers Initiative, the Image and Data Archive (IDA), and the Global Alzheimer’s Association Interactive Network.

+Toga is the founding Editor-in-Chief of NeuroImage, an open-access journal of neuroimaging and informatics.

+Influence outside neuroscience

+Toga's work has been cited in the fields of sociology, utopian studies, applied philosophy, and law, and discussed in popular science magazines such as Scientific American Mind.

+Select publications

+In addition to many research journal publications and book chapter contributions, Toga has co-authored and co-edited several books and reference works, including: